People Share 35 Of The Most Savage Insults They've Encountered In Real Life

 16. The poor rainforest needed a break.

 Additionally, promoting a culture of kindness can have a significant impact on reducing the prevalence of insults.
-A clinical psychologist emphasizes that organizations and communities that prioritize kindness and support foster healthier relationships.
+Organizations and communities that prioritize kindness and support foster healthier relationships.
 Research shows that environments characterized by kindness lead to increased well-being and improved social interactions.

 Creating spaces for people to express gratitude and appreciation can further enhance social connectedness.